Health Care Administration in Colorado

 Career Outlook and Salary Expectations in Colorado

 You may find that job growth in Colorado exceeds the national average, possibly giving you a range of job opportunities when you complete your degree.
-O*Net predicts a 27 percent increase in job openings between 2012 and 2022, which is 4 percent higher than the national average.
-Their estimates show that the average medical manager in Colorado earns $98,100 per year (O*Net, 2013).
+This field is expected to see a job growth rate of 33 percent between 2018 and 20218; that’s nearly double the national average.
+The average medical manager in Colorado earns $122,090.

 As a new health care professional, it’s important to network with those who have found success in your field.
 Consider joining the Colorado Medical Group Management Association provides ongoing training, networking opportunities, and legislative updates for medical managers across the state.